 Contract Management

 Any party shall refer a Dispute to the Contract Managers, by notice in writing to all other parties to the Agreement who are party to the Dispute (the party referring the Dispute and the other parties to the Dispute each being a "Disputing Party").
 The Contract Managers of the Disputing Parties shall endeavour to resolve the Dispute between them.
-The Contract Managers of the Disputing Parties shall have authority to negotiate in relation to and to resolve the Dispute including authority to bind the party nominating them provided that the Contract Manager nominated by the BSC Agent shall not have any authority to bind the party nominating them or the BSC Trading Parties.
+The Contract Managers of the Disputing Parties shall have authority to negotiate in relation to and to resolve the Dispute including authority to bind the party nominating them.
 Subject to the foregoing proviso, the joint and unanimous decision of the Contract Managers of the Disputing Parties shall be binding upon the parties to the Dispute.

 Disputes Committee

-MEC shall constitute a sub-committee ("the Disputes Committee") whose rules and procedures:
+MRASCO Board shall constitute a sub-committee ("the Disputes Committee") whose rules and procedures:

-shall be issued by MEC from time to time (which procedures shall be subordinate to and shall not be inconsistent with this Clause 40);
+shall be issued by MRASCO Board from time to time (which procedures shall be subordinate to and shall not be inconsistent with this Clause 40);

 shall be subject to and in accordance with the principles set out in Clause 40.6;